 - Special Collections Online

 I also have an interest in digital humanities and historical GIS.
 My open Zotero group for History and GIS can be found here.
 I trained as a historian and work on the economy and society of eighteenth-century Britain.
-My PhD was a study of the silk industry in London, and I have published on smuggling and the fiscal state.
+I have published on the silk industry in London, smuggling and the fiscal-military state.
 With Tim Reinke-Williams (Northampton) I am working on a study of apprentice migration from Wales, Scotland and Ireland to early modern London.
 I am book reviews editor of Local Population Studies and a committee member of CILIP Local Studies Group.

 …as levels of monstrosity and sympathy.
 This project uses ArcGIS as its major platform to spatially represent the course …